thewebartisan7/posthtml-bootstrap-ui-starter/README.md

 ## Publish PostHTML Bootstrap UI

-If you want to publish all Boostrap UI components without using namespace then run below command.
+If you want to publish all Boostrap UI components without using the `ui` namespace then run below command.

 ```bash
 npm run ui:publish
 ```

-All components will be copied inside `src/components` and `src/layouts` without the namespace.
+All components will be copied inside `src/components` and `src/layouts` without the `ui` namespace.

 > This starter template is still under development.